 They will have good earnings but will find it difficult in saving money; instead, they like to invest that money.

-August 4th, 13th, 22nd and 31st – They are blessed with the energy of the Sun and Mercury.
+August 4th, 13th, 22nd and 31st – They are blessed with the energy of the Sun.

 They have a different style of work, as they don’t like to follow others blindly.